Cisco Email Security

 Block Email Addresses

-Add, append or edit sender email addresses list to recipient blocklist entries viewed by sender or recipient.
+Adds or appends sender email addresses to blocklist entries that are applied and viewed by recipient.

 Input